-Ilinocutointico Effect if actual results differ from m Uncertainties assumptions r Value reasurements - When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (e.g. Level 1 inputs), their fair value is measured using valuation techniques (e.g. discounted cashflow model or independent appraisal of company valuations).
-Where Level 1 input is not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine the fair value (for example the investment properties, the Council's Valuer).
-The Council has shareholdings in companies, and these are measured using Level 3 inputs due to lack of information in active markets.
-The fair value has been measured using the discounted cashflow - enterprise approach.
-This uses discount rates derived from the financial information available from these companies.
-Other assumptions used are based on most recent available financial statements of these companies and other information known at the time.
+Effect if actual results differ from

+Item Uncertainties assumptions

+Fair Value - When the fair values of financial The Council uses market value and

+Fair Value assets and financial liabilities cannot

+Measurements term and reversion approach to

+be measured based on quoted prices measure the fair value of some of its

+in active markets (e.g. Level 1 inputs), investment properties.

+their fair value is measured using

+valuation techniques (e.g. discounted The significant unobservable inputs

+cashflow model or independent used in the fair value measurement

+appraisal of company valuations). include assumptions regarding rent

+that any tenant/s is/are capable of

+Where Level 1 input is not available, meeting its/their obligations, and that

+the Council employs relevant experts there are no rent arrears or

+to identify the most appropriate undisclosed breaches of covenant.

+valuation techniques to determine the

+fair value (for example the investment Significant changes in the

+properties, the Council's Valuer). unobservable inputs would result in a

+significantly lower fair value

+measurement for the investment

+properties.

+The Council has shareholdings in companies, and these are measured Part D of Note 17 Investment

+Properties describes the significant

+using Level 3 inputs due to lack of assumptions used in estimating the

+information in active markets.
+The fair current value of Investment

+value has been measured using the properties.

+discounted cashflow - enterprise properties.

+approach.
+This uses discount rates Part C of Note 19 Financial

+derived from the financial information Instruments and the nature and extent

+available from these companies. of risks arising from financial

+Other assumptions used are based on instruments describes the valuation

+most recent available financial techniques used for financial

+instruments in more detail.
+Part D of

+statements of these companies and

+other information known at the time. this note describes how expected

+credit losses are calculated, and the

+Council's exposure to credit risk in

+respect of financial assets.
+Other risks

+which could affect the future value of

+financial assets, are also set out in this

+section.

+Significant changes in the

+unobservable inputs would result in

+difference in the fair value of these

+shareholdings.
+However, this is not

+considered to be materially significant

+due to the current financial position of

+these companies and the level of the

+Council's interest in these companies.